 How to Become a Music Singer

-Becoming a trained singer usually starts off with classical training.
-Being able to read sheet music and learning how to sing the notes of the scale with the do-re-mi-fa-so-la-ti method is a good start.
-Like any skill, the voice needs constant practice to keep it “in-tune”.
-Once you feel that you have a good enough voice to apply it to music, you need to choose which genre of music will best suit your voice.
-However, in many cases, the genre ultimately ends of picking you as humans are drawn to sing what they enjoy hearing rather than the genre best suited for their voice.
+Becoming a trained singer usually starts with classical training.
+This begins with learning how to read sheet music and fine-tuning your pitch by practicing the do-re-mi-fa-so-la-ti scale.
+Like any skill, the voice needs constant practice to keep it “in tune.”
+Once you feel that your voice is refined enough to apply it to music, you need to choose which genre of music will best suit your vocals.
+However, in many cases, the genre ultimately ends up picking you, as singers are drawn to sing what they enjoy hearing rather than the style best suited for their voice.

-If one is lucky enough, they will discover within themselves a good voice and make a career out of singing music.
-There’s always one place you can sing but you may not be able to issue an invoice for it, and that’s in church.
+If one is lucky enough, they will discover within themselves a good voice that easily leads to a career in music.
+If you need some performance practice, there’s always one place you can sing, but you may not be able to issue an invoice—and that’s in church.

-If you are part of a band or a solo act, it all depends on how many songs you sell (stream) and the concert tickets fans buy.
-For pure singers, such as studio singers who work by the hour, it depends on the demand for your talent and the number of hours you are willing to work.
+If you are part of a band or a solo act, your income depends on how many songs you sell (stream) and the concert tickets fans buy.
+For other singers, it depends on the demand for your talent and the hours you are willing to perform.